-The Blue Paddle Bistro opened its doors almost seven years ago but its character, its ambiance, its success, indeed its very foundation are rooted in the friendship of nearly a quarter-century of its owners, Phoebe R. Bright and Mandy Hotchkiss.
+The Blue Paddle Bistro opened its doors just six years ago but its character, its ambiance, its success, indeed its very foundation are rooted in the friendship of nearly a quarter-century of its owners, Phoebe R. Bright and Mandy Hotchkiss.

 It began as JM Noonies Deli in downtown Burlington — the first of a nine-deli operation — and matured through the usual trials and tribulations of life – as well as a few directional turns – finally blossoming into the Blue Paddle Bistro.
 Locals, tourists, and residents from all over northern Vermont, truly enjoy the atmosphere of this intimate and cozy restaurant.